audrey-onfroy/Onfroy_12tips_ACM_REP_25/README.md

 ## How to cite

-To cite the original publication behind the data, please use:
+To cite the original publication behind the **data**, please use:

 > S. Wu *et al*, Single-cell transcriptomics reveals lineage trajectory of human scalp hair follicle and informs mechanisms of hair graying, Cell Discovery, 2022, DOI: 10.1038/s41421-022-00394-2

-To cite the R packages and other tools, please refer to original publications.
+To cite the R packages and **other tools**, please refer to original publications.

-To cite this work (directory tree, modular files organisation, metholoical approach to enable reproducibility…), please use:
+To cite this work (directory tree, modular files organisation, methodological approach to enable **reproducibility**...), please use:

 > Citation coming soon (July 2025)